COVID-19 Testing Program for Graduate and Professional Students, Via Color Genomics

 |Group 5||Coterm students||Coterm students living on campus in graduate housing or off campus are required to comply with the graduate and professional student testing requirements described above.|

 |Group 6||Non-student partners and spouses living in Stanford housing||Partners and spouses living with graduate students in R&DE assigned housing are eligible to test with Color.
 Please visit this page for more information.|

-Planning Your Testing Routine to Comply with Our Twice Weekly Requirement
+Planning Your Testing Routine to Comply with Our Weekly Requirement

-All graduate and professional students living on campus or coming to campus frequently are required to test twice weekly with Color Genomics.
+All graduate students living on campus or coming to campus frequently are required to test weekly with Color Genomics.
 For compliance purposes, a week runs from Sunday through Saturday.
-To remain in compliance, you should therefore submit one test in the window from Sunday-Wednesday and one test in the window from Thursday-Saturday each week.
-Ideally, your tests are separated by 3 days as your schedule allows.
-For example, you might test on Monday and Friday, or Tuesday and Saturday.
+To remain in compliance, you should therefore submit one test from Sunday-Saturday each week.
+Ideally, your tests are separated by 3 days as your schedules allow.
 This will help you monitor your health over a 7-day period, and help us monitor aggregate campus conditions on a weekly basis, which we then summarize on the Stanford COVID-19 dashboards.

 - Student athletes, clinical medical students and MSPA students should check with their administrative units for testing information.

 - Coterm students living on campus in Stanford graduate housing or off campus must comply with graduate and professional student testing requirements and are required to test with Color.